 Yoga / Yoga Teachers

-Karunachitta is dedicated to the physical, mental and spiritual well being that regular practise of yoga brings.
+Karunachitta is a certified Iyengar Yoga Teacher, Intermediate level 3, and is dedicated to the physical, mental and spiritual well being that regular practise of yoga brings.

 Her classes are precise, light and fun, reflecting her bright, positive personality.
 Expect to feel stretched, aligned, energized, steadier and calmer.
 She is also trained in administering Gong Baths (you can read more on her website) and paints semi-abstract impressions and memories in oils, which you can see more of here.